JsBergbau/MiTemperature2/README.md

 With original firmware where you connect to each sensor every 6 seconds an measurement is sent and storing every 10 seconds a measurement is a good value.

 ATC mode uses passive scanning for saving battery life of the sensors.
 Read more about this here https://github.com/JsBergbau/MiTemperature2/issues/41#issuecomment-735361200

+#### Encrypted ATC Mode

+Beginning with v4 of the script encrypted ATC mode is supported.
+You have to use a devicelist file, option `--devicelistfile` and add an entry for every sensor and its key.

+To use this mode, copy or set a new 32 char hexadecimal key (see example ini, note the preceding `k` is only in ini file) by pressing "Show all mi keys" in Telik Flasher and in case of setting a new one pressing button "Set new Token & Bind keys".
+At "Advertising type" uncheck "AdFlags" and check "Encrypted beacon" for shortest encrypted paket length.
+When "Atc1441" is chosen, paket length is really minimal, however temperature is only reported in 0.5 °C steps.
+You can also choose "Custom" format, this will report 2 decimal places for temperature and humidity.
+When using `--round` option, temperature and humidity are rounded to one decimal place.

+**Remember to set PinCode**.
+Without Pincode an adversary can connect and copy your encryption key.
+He can even lock you out by setting a pincode.
+If you like to disable Pincode again, enter `000000`, so 6 zeros in a row.

+**No voltage output, only battery level**: Encrypted ATC mode does not report any battery voltage, only battery level is transmitted.
+Thus voltage is always `0` in encrypted ATC mode.
+When not using integrated MQTT, use `--battery` to report battery level via callback.

 ## Built in MQTT support